 Which brings me to buying milk.
 Just about every Kitchen of the Future I’ve seen in the past ten years makes a point of being able to tell you that you’re out of milk.
 (On the video, the computer in the CNN segment showed an image of a Post-It note displaying a hand-written note that read, “Buy milk!”
 I have the feeling that showing a picture of a Post-It note seems, from a UI perspective, to be an admission of defeat.)
 Is it a real need?
 Yes, with the exception of or vegan friends, we do all need to buy milk.

 But is it really so hard to figure out when you’re low on milk?And if it is, can we realistically expect the kitchen to know when we’re low on milk?
-Will we always need to put the milk on a special Lose Weight Exercise sensor?
+Will we always need to put the milk on a special sensor?
 Will I get a false alert when little Kaitlynne or Brandyn puts the milk back on the wrong spot in the fridge?
 Does it know when my milk’s gone bad, or only if it’s low?
 It all seems far more complex and error-prone than just having a stack of Post-Its and a marker next to the fridge.
 The simplest and most convenient solution to the problem is still scrawling “buy milk” on a Post-It and sticking it somewhere obvious.
+Weight

 And that’s my point.
 When you get down to it, the Kitchen of the Future is available to us today at a reasonable price.
 Why don’t we all have one?
 Because it doesn’t meet a need.
-It’s an Lose Weight Exercise in gold-plating.
+It’s an in Exercisegold-plating.
 It’s a solution in search of a problem.
 And I get it.
 I’m a programmer at heart, and I love new applications of cool technology significantly more than the next guy.
 But we won’t find buyers for our products if they don’t fill a need.

 And that’s the software lesson to learn here.
 Make sure your software always meets someone’s needs before you start building it.
 Because the last thing you want is to put your Kitchen of the Future out there, only to discover that the world’s just not ready for it yet.